Northern storm petrel: Morphology and flight

 Unusually for the Hydrobatidae, the fork-tailed storm petrel has an all-grey plumage.

 Northern storm petrels are the smallest of all the seabirds, ranging in size from 13 to 25 cm in length.
 The Hydrobatidae have longer wings than the austral storm petrels, forked or wedge-shaped tails, and shorter legs.
 The legs of all storm petrels are proportionally longer than those of other Procellariiformes, but they are very weak and unable to support the bird's weight for more than a few steps.

 All but two of the Hydrobatidae are mostly dark in colour with varying amounts of white on the rump.
 Two species have different plumage entirely, the ringed storm petrel, which has white undersides and facial markings, and the fork-tailed storm petrel, which has pale grey plumage.
 This is a notoriously difficult group to identify at sea.
-Onley and Scofield (2007) state that much published information is incorrect, and that photographs in the major seabird books and websites are frequently incorrectly ascribe species.
+Onley and Scofield (2007) state that much published information is incorrect, and that photographs in the major seabird books and websites are frequently ascribe species incorrectly.
 The same researchers also state that several national bird lists include species that have been incorrectly identified or have been accepted on inadequate evidence.

 Storm petrels use a variety of techniques to aid flight.
 Most species occasionally feed by surface pattering, holding and moving their feet on the water's surface while holding steady above the water.
 They remain stationary by hovering with rapid fluttering or using the wind to anchor themselves in place.
 This method of feeding flight is more commonly used by Oceanitidae storm petrels, however.
 Northern storm petrels also use dynamic soaring, gliding across wave fronts gaining energy from the vertical wind gradient.